ajoh504/CollectibleShopManager/README.md

 The main purpose of this project is as a learning tool.

-For a list of errors, proposed fixes, and long-term changes, please view the [todo.txt file.](https://github.com/ajoh504/CollectibleShopManager/blob/master/CollectibleShopManager/TODO.txt)
+For a list of errors, proposed fixes, and long-term changes, please view the [TODO.txt file.](https://github.com/ajoh504/CollectibleShopManager/blob/master/CollectibleShopManager/TODO.txt)